bullet-dev-team/python-pyramid-public/README.md

 This is a **public** python pyramid test app used for testing.

-## Configurations needed for your testing
+## Configurations needed for your testing.
 ```
 "Runtime": "python3",
 "BuildCommand": "python setup.py develop",